 Arrive in Boston today, check in to your hotel and take the remainder of the day to explore the city on your own.
 You may wish to take an Old Town Trolley tour to get acquainted with the city and see all of its most impressive sights.
-Meet your tour manager in the lobby of the hotel at 6:00 pm for a brief meeting and dining suggestions.
+Meet your tour manager at the hotel for a brief meeting before heading out to dinner at your choice of local restaurants.
 Overnight Boston, MA.

 Day 2 - Boston Sightseeing / Portland, Maine

-This morning learn about Boston's rich history on a guided city tour including the Freedom Trail.
+This morning, learn about Boston's rich history on a guided city tour including the Freedom Trail.
 Your sightseeing ends at Quincy Market, where there is time for lunch on your own.
-This afternoon board your motorcoach for the journey north to Portland, Maine.
-Along the way we view the Portland Headlight Lighthouse.
+This afternoon, board your motorcoach for the journey north to Portland, Maine.
+Along the way, we view the Nubble Lighthouse.
 This evening is at leisure to explore the Portland Wharf district.
 Overnight Portland, ME.
 (B)

 Day 3 -Bath, ME/ Maine Maritime Museum/ Kennebec River Cruise

 Embark on a sightseeing excursion to admire the scenic beauty of Maine's coast in the autumn this morning.
 Quaint seaside villages dot the coastline as we make our way from Portland to Bath, Maine and add to the charm of the journey.
-Our sightseeing begins at the Maine Maritime Museum, which is located on the original grounds where large four- five- and six-mast wooden ships were built.
-In fact, the world's largest wooden ship, the Wyoming, was also built onsite.
-Many of the original buildings are still in place for guest perusal, and there are also period tools and equipment on display.
-The museum itself features over 21,000 interesting artefacts and crafts to explore during our visit.
-A true gem of the Maritime Museum is the Lobstering and the Maine Coast exhibit.
-Here we learn lobster biology and ecology, discover different types of boats and engines and marvel over modern trapping and processing methodology.
-Further the complex roles of the modern lobsterman are portrayed in a dynamic - yet digestible - fashion.
+Our sightseeing begins at the Maine Maritime Museum, located on the original site where large four-, five- and six-masted wooden ships were built, including the world's largest wooden ship, the Wyoming.
+The museum features over 21,000 artefacts and crafts to explore during our visit.
+A real gem of the Maritime Museum is the Lobstering and the Maine Coast exhibit.
+We learn lobster biology and ecology, discover different types of boats and engines and marvel over modern trapping and processing methodology.

-From the museum, we step aboard a river cruiser for an up-close look at the Kennebe River and the sites along it.
+From the museum, we step aboard a river cruiser for an up-close look at the Kennebec River and the sites along it.
 The first landmark we pass is the Bath Iron Works, a place where impressive vessels have been built for more than 400 years and where modern Navy ships are still built today.
-For this stretch of the tour, a retired Bath Iron Works employee joins us aboard the cruiser to discuss his experience as a ship builder.
-As we continue down the Kennebec we pass the 1898 Doubling Point Lighthouse and the Kennebec River Range Light Station before returning to the museum.
-Enjoy lunch and shopping on your own, and take the time to explore some of the beautifully restored 19th century homes of Bath before we set back for Portland.
-The afternoon is yours for shopping in the Old Wharf District, then this evening is highlighted by a lobster bake dinner at a local restaurant.
-(D)
+A retired Bath Iron Works employee joins us on board to discuss his experience as a ship builder.
+As we continue down the Kennebec, we pass the 1898 Doubling Point Lighthouse and the Kennebec River Range Light Station before returning to the museum.
+Enjoy lunch and shopping on your own and take the time to explore some of the beautifully restored 19th-century homes of Bath before we return to Portland.
+The afternoon is yours to enjoy in the Old Wharf District.
+This evening is highlighted by a lobster dinner at a local restaurant.
+Overnight Portland, ME (B, D)

 Day 4 - Conway Scenic Railroad

-Today we drive to North Conway where we will board the Conway Scenic Railroad for a breathtaking journey through New Hampshire's fall foliage including lunch onboard the train.
+Today, we drive to North Conway where we will board the Conway Scenic Railroad for a breathtaking journey through New Hampshire's fall foliage including lunch onboard the train.
 Keep an eye out for spectacular views of Crawford Notch and Mount Washington.
-There will also be time to explore the train depot, now a National Historic Landmark, museum and roundhouse.
+There will also be time to explore the train depot, now a National Historic Landmark, museum, and roundhouse.
 Later, board the motorcoach for the scenic drive to Franconia Notch State Park, located in the heart of the White Mountains via the Kancamagus Scenic Byway, known as one of the best fall foliage viewing areas in America.
-Overnight Gilford, NH.
-(L)
+Overnight Lincoln or Littleton, NH (B, L)

 Day 5 - Lake Winnipesaukee Cruise

-We travel to Weirs Beach today where we will board the MS Mount Washington for a cruise on Lake Winnipesaukee, which offers a new vantage point from which to see the brilliant red and gold fall colours.
-Step off the MS Mount Washington into the charming New England Village of Wolfeboro, New Hampshire for lunch on your own and to browse the many quaint shops.
-We re-board the MS Mount Washington to return to Weirs Beach and Gilford, New Hampshire, with the remainder of the day at your leisure.
-Overnight Gilford, NH.
+We travel to Weirs Beach to board the MS Mount Washington for a cruise on Lake Winnipesaukee.
+Step off the vessel and into the charming village of Wolfeboro, NH, for lunch on your own and to browse the quaint shops.
+The remainder of the day is at your leisure.
+Overnight Lincoln or Littleton, NH.
 (B)

 Day 8 - Mystic Seaport / Cape Cod Central Railroad

 Our day begins with a visit to Mystic Seaport, a maritime museum founded in 1929 featuring tall ships, a recreation of a 19th-century coastal village and a preservation shipyard.
-Continue to Hyannis, where you will embark on an evening rail excursion through cranberry bogs and lush marshes aboard the Cape Cod Central Railroad's Elegant Dinner Train.
-Enjoy a 5-course gourmet meal as the train crosses the famous Cape Cod Canal railroad bridge into the historic village of Buzzard's Bay.
+Continue to Hyannis, where you will embark on an evening rail excursion through cranberry bogs and lush marshes aboard the Cape Cod Central Railroad's Dinner Train.
+Enjoy your meal as the train crosses the famous Cape Cod Canal railroad bridge into the historic village of Buzzard's Bay.
 Overnight Hyannis, MA.
 (B, D)

 Day 9 - Martha's Vineyard

-Today's excursion takes us aboard the M/V Island Home, your passenger and vehicle ferry which crosses from the mailand of Cape Cod to the Island retreat community of Martha's Vineyard where we will explore six island towns.
-Highlights of our visit include the Gay Head cliffs in scenic Aquinnah and a beautiful stop on your own and sightseeing in historic Edgartown.
-Return by ferry to Woods Hole, Massachusetts and on to Hyannis.
+Today's excursion takes us aboard the M/V Island Home, your passenger and vehicle ferry which crosses from the mainland of Cape Cod to the Island retreat community of Martha's Vineyard.
+Once on the island we will enjoy tales of its fishing and whaling past, shopping and eating opportunities in the charming town of Edgartown and a visit to the colorful Victorian gingerbread cottages of Oak Bluffs.
+Late we return by ferry to Woods Hole, Massachusetts and on to Hyannis.
 Overnight Hyannis, MA.
 (B)